 There are four categories of financial instruments that are traded on the stock exchange.
 These include:

-SharesA share represents a unit of equity ownership in a company.
-Shareholders are entitled to any profits that the company may earn in the form of dividends.
-They are also the bearers of any losses that the company may face.
+SharesA share represents a unit of equity ownership in a company, and shareholders are entitled to any profits in the form of dividends and bear any losses the company may face.
 Many investors manage their shares through a Share trading app.

 BondsTo undertake long term and profitable projects, a company requires substantial capital.
 One way to raise capital is to issue bonds to the public.
 These bonds represent a “loan” taken by the company.
 The bondholders become the creditors of the company and receive timely interest payments in the form of coupons.
 From the perspective of the bondholders, these bonds act as fixed income instruments, where they receive interest on their investment as well as their invested amount at the end of the prescribed period.